Group Theory Analysis of Phonons in Monolayer Chromium Trihalides and Their Janus Structures: Introduction

-The eigenfrequency and eigenvector of optic phonons as well as their irreducible representations are the important information to understand these effect.
-Larson and Kaxiras have obtained the frequencies and irreducible representations of the optical phonon at Brillouin-zone center ($\Gamma$) point in bulk and monolayer CrI$_3$ on an ab initio study.\cite{larson2018raman} In addition, Webster et.al.\cite{webster2018distinct} have investigated the spin-lattice and spin-phonon interactions in monolayer magnetic CrI$_3$ and obtained the phonon band dispersion based on first principles calculation as well as the schematic representation of the eigenvectors for all phonon vibrational modes at $\Gamma$ point.
-However, there are several discrepancies on the symmetry classification crystal vibrational modes and the identification of Raman (R) and IR activeity of optic phonons in CrX$_3$ monolayer.
-Thus a systematic group theory analysis of phonons in monolayer CrX$_3$ with X$\in$\{F,Cl,Br,I\}) is still necessary.
+Larson and Kaxiras have obtained the frequencies and irreducible representations of the optic phonon at the Brillouin-zone center ($\Gamma$) in bulk and monolayer CrI$_3$ by an ab initio study.\cite{larson2018raman} While Webster et.al. investigated the spin-lattice and spin-phonon interactions in monolayer magnetic CrI$_3$ and obtained the phonon band dispersion as well as the schematic representation of the eigenvectors for all phonon vibrational modes at $\Gamma$ point.\cite{webster2018distinct} Some discrepancies, however, still exist in the symmetry classification of crystal vibrational modes, the identification of Raman (R), and infrared (IR) activity of optic phonons in CrI$_3$ monolayer.
+Thus a systematic group theory analysis of phonons in monolayer CrX$_3$ with (X = F, Cl, Br, I) is still necessary to clarify these issues.

-The group theory classification of phonons in 2D materials, which has been successfully applied to graphene, transition metal dichalcogenides and phosphorene,\cite{malard2009group,ribeiro2015group,lu2016lattice} can provide the irreducible representations of all phonons at $\Gamma$ point as well as their IR and R activity.
-They are essential information for the polarization setup of incident (scattering) light and the identification of optical spectra in infrared and Raman spectroscopy, the standard and powerful optical technique to characterize the properties of 2D materials.

-On the other hand, the successful synthesis of Janus monolayer of transition metal dichalcogenides\cite{lu2017janus} and the predication of their excellent electronic and piezoelectric properties\cite{dong2017large,yagmurcukardes2019electronic,chen2019symmetry,rawat2020nanoscale} have naturally stimulated further investigation of other Janus materials.\cite{li2021electronic,sun2021induced} The magnetic CrI$_3$ monolayer is no exception.
-Electronic structure and magnetic anisotropy of Janus CrX$_3$ with X$\in$(F,Cl,Br,I) monolayers \cite{zhang2020spin,zhang2020electronic,albaridy2020tunable} have been intensively investigated recently.
-However, to our knowledge the group theory analysis of Janus CrI$_3$ monolayer is still absent in literature.
+At about the same time, the successful synthesis of Janus monolayer of transition metal dichalcogenides\cite{lu2017janus} and the prediction of their excellent electronic and piezoelectric properties\cite{dong2017large,yagmurcukardes2019electronic,chen2019symmetry,rawat2020nanoscale} have naturally stimulated further investigation of related Janus materials.\cite{li2021electronic,sun2021induced} The magnetic CrI$_3$ monolayer is no exception.
+The electronic structure and magnetic anisotropy of Janus CrX$_3$ monolayers have been investigated recently\cite{zhang2020spin,zhang2020electronic,albaridy2020tunable} Meanwhile, our latest work predicts a large vertical electric polarization of up to $-0.155\times10^{-10}$ C/m in Janus CrX$_3$ monolayer due to the absence of inversion symmetry, where we have provided its phonon dispersion relation.\cite{Janus-Cr2I3F3-Niu} However, so far as we know, a systematical group theory analysis of phonons in Janus CrX$_3$ monolayer is still absent in the literature.